MCP Server

 Debug a failed delivery

 "The webhook to ep_acme_prod failed three times yesterday.
-Show me the last delivery's payload and explain why the receiver rejected it."
+Show me the last delivery and explain why the receiver rejected it."

-Claude pulls the delivery, inspects the response body, and reads the attempt logs to diagnose the failure.
+Claude pulls the delivery, inspects the response, and reads the attempt logs to diagnose the failure.

 Retry from the conversation